Televisions, mobiles, cars, conjugal rights: The VIP Jihadis of Pakistan

 For long Saeed has been the ISI's top asset.
 He has never had a falling out with the ISI as he does as he is instructed.
 Intelligence Bureau officials tell OneIndia that he probably one of those very few terrorists, who has remained in the good books of the ISI for this long and has never turned rogue.

 The IB official says that the VIP treatment being meted out to him comes as no surprise as he continues to be Paksitan's strategic asset.
-Moreover the ISI can manipulate Saeed the way they want and this was evident in Mumbai 26/11 attack.
+Moreover, the ISI can manipulate Saeed the way they want and this was evident in Mumbai 26/11 attack.
 When the Lashkar-e-Tayiba was getting jittery and wanted to fight in Afghanistan, the ISI directed Saeed to tell his men to stay away and instead focus on major attacks in India.
 This is in fact contrary to the way in which Ilyas Kashmir, once a key asset of the ISI has behaved.

 Pak court hands down 10 years imprisonment to Lashkar boss Saeed in terror funding case